Scandia Rent Knows Snowy Roads - Rental Cars in Lapland

-Lori is pleased that these days Location Professionals are more commonly accepted as an important part of the creative process.
+Lori is pleased that these days location professionals are more commonly accepted as an important part of the creative process.

 ”The Location Managers Guild International (LMGI) has played an important role in elevating our craft,” she says.
-Also a good relationship with the director makes it easier to embrace the creative process. ”I’m so grateful to work with producers, directors and designers who trust me to think outside the box and introduce off center options.
-Sometimes it works, like turning a parking structure into a grocery store on “Heat”, and sometimes it doesn’t, but I love being able to approach the job with an open mind.”
+Also having a good relationship with the director makes it easier to embrace the creative process. ”I’m so grateful to work with producers, directors and designers who trust me to think outside the box and introduce off center options.
+Sometimes it works, like turning a parking structure into a grocery store in Heat, and sometimes it doesn’t, but I love being able to approach the job with an open mind.”

 “Michael Mann is a relentlessly exacting director.
 I learned so much about so many things working with him.
 I learned to stand up for locations I believed in, that I was expected to have an opinion, not just shuffle locations options around.”

 Lori is off to South America, but can’t disclose the next big production she’s working on.
 Her most recent job, A Wrinkle in Time, is coming out in March. ”I’m really excited to see Ava Duvernay’s work, she is an inspirational powerhouse of a director.
 I’m very lucky to have worked with so many visionary directors!”